nicksantamaria/git-mirroring-circleci/README.md

 ### Repository Setup

-1. Copy the [circle.yml](circle.yml) file from this project into your repository root.
+1. Copy [circle.yml](circle.yml) from this project into your repository root.
 2. Change the `GIT_MIRROR_URL` variable to the destination git remote URL.
 3. Commit the file to your repo and push to github.